 Our Health Library information does not replace the advice of a doctor.
 Please be advised that this information is made available to assist our patients to learn more about their health.
 Our providers may not see and/or treat all topics found herein.
 You can help protect the person in your care by making the home safe.
 Here are some general tips for how to lower the chance of getting injured in the home.
 It is also important to be aware of safe temperatures in the home.
 When helping someone bathe, use the back of your hand to test the water to make sure it's not too hot.
 Lower the temperature setting in the hot water heater to 120°F or lower to avoid burns.
 And make sure other liquids (such as coffee, tea, or soup) are not too hot.
 Here are some things you can do to protect the home from fire and carbon monoxide.
-Change the batteries in each twice a year.
-Practice by having a fire drill.
 You can help prevent falls by keeping rooms uncluttered, with clear walkways around furniture.
 Keep electrical cords off the floor, and remove throw rugs to prevent tripping.
 If there are steps in the home, make sure they all have handrails, and always use the handrails.
 Don't leave items on the steps, and be sure to fix any that are loose, broken, or uneven.
 If you are caring for someone who has dementia, there are some things you can do to help keep them safe at home.
-The person may get confused.
-Lock up knives, scissors, medicines, cleaning supplies, and other dangerous items.
-For example, you can install these for the stove, thermostat, and water heater.
-It may be okay with some help, depending on your loved one's condition.
-But for people who have memory or thinking problems, it's best to avoid any activities that might not be safe.
-Do this if the person tends to wander or tries to leave the home.
-Include 911 and numbers for the doctor and family members.
-That way you can be contacted if the person wanders away.
-If you can, provide a safe place for wandering, such as an enclosed yard or garden.
-Current as of: October 24, 2023 Author: Ignite Healthwise, LLC Staff Current as of: October 24, 2023 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
+Current as of: October 25, 2024 Author: Ignite Healthwise, LLC Staff Current as of: October 25, 2024 Author: Ignite Healthwise, LLC Staff Clinical Review Board This information does not replace the advice of a doctor.
 Ignite Healthwise, LLC disclaims any warranty or liability for your use of this information.
 Your use of this information means that you agree to the Terms of Use and Privacy Policy.
 Learn how we develop our content.
-To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024 Ignite Healthwise, LLC.
-Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Ignite Healthwise, LLC.Topic Contents
+To learn more about Ignite Healthwise, LLC, visit webmdignite.com. © 2024-2025 Ignite Healthwise, LLC.Topic Contents

 Caregiving: Making a Home Safe